canonical/maas/docs/maascli.rst

 Login to the web interface on your MAAS.
 Click on the username in the top right corner and select 'Preferences' from the menu which appears.

+.. only:: html
 .. image:: media/maascli-prefs.*

 A new page will load...

+.. only:: html
 .. image:: media/maascli-key.*

 The very first item is a list of MAAS keys.
 One will have already been